 The beautiful part of these beaches is that they are not accessed by roads, so it feels lovely and remote.
 There are a few homes dotted along the hills peeking out through native bush.
 They are part of Sunrise at 1770, an eco estate that has gone in over recent years.

-Look out for the kangaroos and coconuts at Honeymoon Bay.
+Look out for the wallabies and coconuts at Honeymoon Bay.
 Bring a couple back with you, like I did, and they make a great feast… the coconuts, not the kangaroos.